About the Queensland Corrective Services (QCS) Victims Register

 - a prisoner is required to have an Accommodation Risk Assessment completed for consideration by the Parole Board Queensland prior to any release.

-As part of that process, the QCS Victims Register will be contacted to ensure that no eligible person lives in proximity to the prisoner's/offender's proposed address.
+As part of that process, the QCS Victims Register will be contacted to identify if an eligible person lives in proximity to the prisoner's/offender's proposed address.
 At no time during this process will the QCS Victims Register disclose the name or address of an eligible person.
-The QCS Victims Register will simply advise of concerns, if any, with the proximity of the proposed address.
-If applicable, this information will be included in a report to the Parole Board Queensland for its consideration.

 Queensland Corrective Services Victims Register